 We may be able to cut your driving suspension period in half.
 If eligible, your DUI lawyer can expedite a school or work-restricted driver’s license that allows you to get on with your life after a DUI.

 Talk with Nichols & Tucker today.
 Attorney Matthew Nichols specializes in DUI defense and license restoration in Maine.
 He has over 28 years of legal experience with a proven track record of success.

 RELATED CASE: : Our client was arrested and subsequently charged with DUI with a BAC result of 0.12%.
 At the BMV hearing, our client’s license suspension was reversed because we demonstrated radio interference likely affected the breath test given our client’s cellphone rang from his pocket at the exact time the machine registered his breath sample.
 In court, the verdict was Not Guilty.

-An attorney experienced in OUI defense can take several approaches to ensure the best outcome possible in your DUI case.
+Don’t face your DUI alone!
+An experienced OUI attorney near you can fight for your case and get you the best outcome.
 Our approach identifies all of the options available and presents those options to you so you can chose wisely.

 For instance, we aggressively pursue pretrial negotiations such that the prosecutor may reduce or drop the charges.

 Recommended Resource: How to Get 1st DUI reduced or dismissed in Maine

 Another solid defense strategy is to prepare your case for trial.
 Opportunities may arise to win a dismissal and greatly improve your position at motions hearings before your trial date.